 - YPF Holdings Inc. has been conducting similar studies under their own auspices for several years. - The EPA and other agencies are addressing the lower Passaic River in a joint federal, state, local and private sector cooperative effort designated as the Lower Passaic River Restoration Project ("PRRP").
 Tierra, along with other entities, participated in an initial remedial investigation and feasibility study ("RIFS") in connection with the PRRP.
 The parties are discussing the possibility of further work with the EPA.
 The entities have agreed the allocations of costs associated with the RIFS, based on a number of considerations. - In 2003, the DEP issued Directive No. 1 to Occidental and Maxus and certain of their respective related entities as well as other third parties.
 Directive No. 1 seeks to address natural resource damages allegedly resulting from almost 200 years of historic industrial and commercial development of the lower 17 miles of the Passaic River and a part of its watershed.
 Directive No. 1 asserts that the named entities are jointly and severally liable for the alleged natural resource damages without regard to fault.
 The DEP has asserted jurisdiction in this matter even though all or part of the lower Passaic River has been designated as a Superfund site and is a subject of the PRRP.
 Directive No. 1 calls for the following actions: interim compensatory restoration, injury identification, injury quantification and value determination.
 Maxus and Tierra responded to Directive No. 1 setting forth good faith defenses.
-Settlement discussions between the DEP and the named entities have been held; however, no agreement has been reached or is assured. - In 2004, the EPA and Occidental entered into an administrative order on consent (the "AOC") pursuant to which Tierra (on behalf of Occidental) has agreed to conduct testing and studies to characterize contaminated sediment and biota in the Newark Bay.
+Settlement discussions between the DEP and the named entities have been hold, however, no agreement has been reached or is assured. - In 2004, the EPA and Occidental entered into an administrative order on consent (the "AOC") pursuant to which Tierra (on behalf of Occidental) has agreed to conduct testing and studies to characterize contaminated sediment and biota in the Newark bay.
 The initial field work on this study, which includes testing in the Newark Bay, has been substantially completed.
 Discussions with the EPA regarding additional work that might be required are underway.
 EPA has notified other companies in relation to the contamination of the Newark Bay.
-Nowadays, Tierra is holding meetings with these companies to organize the coalition of a group similar to the Passaic's, in order to share the costs associated with works in the Newark Bay.
 Additionally, Tierra, acting on behalf of Occidental, is performing a separate RIFS to characterize sediment contamination and evaluate remediations, if necessary, in certain portions of the Hackensack River, the Arthur Kill River, and the Kill van Kull River.
+Tierra has reached an agreement with five of these parties to share and contribute toward Newark Bay study costs, and is continuing to negotiate with other involved parties.